philcifone/spacetaxi/README.md

 NO WARRANTIES PROVIDED OR PRIVACY/SECURITY GUARANTEED

-NOT RESPONSIBLE FOR ANY ILLEGAL OR MISUSE OF THIS PROJECT

 ## Project

 End-to-end encrypted file sharing.
 Files are encrypted client-side before upload; the server never sees plaintext data or decryption keys.